ravinderpayal/ravinderpayal.github.io/_posts/2017-03-05-Simple-and-Light-Weight-Image-Slider-JavaScript-CSS-HTML.md

 4. To have complete control over code.
 5. Tell me if you know more.

->Wait!!
-If you are using Angular 2, we have another article totally focused on Slider for Angular 2.
+>(Wait!!
+If you are using Angular 2, we have another article totally focused on Angular 2.)[http://www.ravinderpayal.com/Simple-and-Light-Weight-Image-or-Content-Slider-for-Angular2/]

 First of all we will prepare our HTML structure.

-Slider.html
+###HTML
 ```html
 <div id="slider">
 <div class="sliderArrows">